DNS & Domains

 If you'd like to find out how to take advantage of a free SSL certificate for your store, please read the article on Enabling Store-Front SSL Security.

 There are two ways that you can use your own domain name in your Spiffy Store.
-The first is by re-delegating to the Spiffy Stores name servers, and the second is by using a DNS entry called a CNAME record.
+The first is by re-delegating to the Spiffy Stores name servers, and the second is by setting up DNS records to point to your store.

-Re-delegating to the Spiffy Stores Name Servers is the easiest way to use your domain name with your store, and also gives you the advantage of being able to use the included email addresses that come with your Spiffy Stores plan.
+Redelegating to the Spiffy Stores Name Servers is the easiest way to use your domain name with your store, and also gives you the advantage of being able to use the included email addresses that come with your Spiffy Stores plan.
+If you want to host your email externally though, you'll likely need to use the DNS pointing method (option 2) detailed below.

-You only need to use a CNAME record if you want host your email elsewhere.
-If you have chosen to re-delegate your domain name to our name servers, then you do not need to use a CNAME record.
+If you want to host your email elsewhere, the best option is to set up DNS to point to your store using your own nameservers.
+If you have chosen to redelegate your domain name to our name servers, then you do not need to use a CNAME record.

 If you want to set up a CNAME record, you will need to find out from your domain registrar (or current web hosting company) how you can add DNS records to your domain.
 They will be able to provide you with the information on how to create a CNAME record for your domain.